alphagov/govuk-developer-docs/source/manual/debian-packaging.html.md

 Add an fpm recipe to packager and then use [the Jenkins job](https://deploy.publishing.service.gov.uk/job/build_fpm_package/) to create a Debian package.
+You can use the Vagrant development-VM to test the recipe prior to commiting to packager.
 You can copy this package to the aptly machine and then add the deb file to aptly.

 ## Mirroring